postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 > When you delete an API or remove it from a workspace, any configured integrations aren't deleted or removed.
 On the Postman **Home** page, select **Integrations** and search for "AWS API Gateway" to view the list of [AWS API gateway integrations](https://go.postman.co/integrations/service/api_gateway_aws/api_gateway_aws).
 To delete an integration, select it and then select **Delete Integration**.

-> When you delete an API or remove it from a workspace, any configured integrations aren't deleted or removed.

 ### Authenticating with an AWS IAM role

 To set up a connection to Amazon API Gateway using an AWS IAM role, select **IAM** under **AWS Authentication Mechanism**.